 In Summer/Fall we offer 38 different crops, many of which contain several varieties.
 These crops are grown in our fields as well as our passive solar greenhouse.

 In the Winter/Spring we offer 20 different crops, many of which contain several varieties.
 We have root crops from storage as well as fresh greens grown in our passive solar greenhouse all winter long.
-You also get the first of the spring crops such as asparagus and the earliest strawberries.
+You also get the first of the spring crops such as asparagus.

 Summer/Fall list: Basil, Beans (green, yellow wax, Italian flat pod), Bok Choy, Broccoli, Brussels Sprouts, Cabbage (green, red, nappa), Carrots, Cantaloupe, Cauliflower, Celeriac, Chard, Collards, Cucumbers, Eggplant (Italian and Asian), Kale (green, red, lacinato), Kohlrabi, Leeks, Lettuce (over 10 varieties), Garlic, Greens Mix (mizuna, vitamin green and yukina savoy), Herbs (thyme, oregano, parsley, cilantro, dill, chives, sage), Onions (red, yellow, white, scallions, shallots), Parsnips, Peas (snap and snow), Peppers (bell, hot), Potatoes (red, yellow and white), Radishes (spring, winter), Red Beets, Rhubarb, Rutabagas, Spinach, Strawberries, Summer Squash (zucchini and patty pan), Sweet Potatoes, Tomatoes (standard, heirloom, cherry, paste), Turnips (purple top, white globe), Watermelon, Winter Squash (acorn, buttercup, butternut, delicata, sweet dumpling)